Yosemite Hikes masthead (Pothole Dome)

 Size: The plant gets up to 20 inches high, but is generally shorter at higher elevations.
 The flower clumps are 2 - 3 inches across, though the individual flowers are much smaller.
 At the high end of their elevation range, they tend to be compact lupinettes with just a single row of flowers.

-Stiversii is tribute to Charles Austin Stivers, an Army physician who collected specimens of the flower in Yosemite in 1862.
+Stiversii, at least, is uncontroversial.
+It's a tribute to Charles Austin Stivers, an Army physician who collected specimens of the flower in the Yosemite area in 1862.[3]

-This Photo: Along highway 41 above Wawona Meadow, early June
+This Photo: Along the Wawona Meadow trail, mid June

 More Harlequin Lupine